Branded roundel graphic

 We offer a comprehensive range of treatments for prostate cancer:

 • Robotic assisted laparoscopic prostatectomy (RALP): This is a sophisticated microsurgical keyhole procedure that is designed to remove the entire prostate including the cancer while minimising side effects on urinary continence and sexual function.
 The advanced da Vinci robot from Intuitive Surgical can detect the size, location and behaviour of the cancer.
+It also gives surgeons a magnified 3D view, unrivalled range of motion and motion scaling which helps to preserve vital structures while removing the prostate with the cancer.
 RALP is one of the best evidenced and reassuring treatments we have.

 • Radiotherapy: Radiotherapy is often combined with various periods of hormone treatment which induces a mild male 'menopause'.
 The radiotherapy employs the use of targeted electron beams that are directed accurately with sophisticated computerised machines.
-The combination of hormone therapy and radiotherapy has been shown to have equal cure rates over 15 years when compared to radical prostatectomy when treating PSA detected early prostate cancers (i).
+The combination of hormone therapy and radiotherapy has been shown to have equal cure rates over 15 years when compared to radical prostatectomy when treating PSA detected early prostate cancers (ii).
 Typically, the treatment takes four to six weeks.
 This combination treatment avoids the risks associated to general anaesthetic and a surgical intervention.
+The newer image-guided targeted stereotactic radiotherapy can deliver the treatment in five days without hormone therapy for smaller and well-behaved tumours.

 • High-Intensity Focused Ultrasound (HIFU): This innovative treatment uses high-energy ultrasound beams to target and treat prostate cancer.
 The procedure takes about an hour and a half and is performed under general anaesthetic.
 HIFU is particularly suitable for men with prostate cancer visible on an MRI scan and contained to one area of the prostate.
 It helps preserve urinary and sexual function, which can be affected by surgery or radiotherapy.